Convex-Dev/payment-pointers/README.md

 As soon as this first iteration becomes mature enough, we would like to reach out to the Web Monetization community for initial feedback.
 Given that no particular integration is required, the entry barrier for testing this first prototype on the current test network will be very low.

-A second iteration will focus on allowing more complex forms of governance, optionally.
+A second iteration will focus on allowing more complex forms of governance as an optional service.
 We will focus on allowing users to put desired constraints on share transfers, as described earlier.
-A concrete example would be the ability to reliably lock shares on a specific payment pointer, such as a charity wallet.
-Or do so within a specified period of time.
+A concrete example would be the ability to reliably lock shares on a specific payment pointer, such as a charity wallet, or to do so within a specified period of time.
 Such rules will be selected by merely answering a few simple questions when creating a new revenue stream.

 The third iteration will focus on providing a voting mechanism so that such rules can be created at any point in time.
 A concrete example would be the ability to vote for the minting of new shares that would then be staked on the payment pointer of a charity wallet.
 Users would have the ability to create and vote on such